 - Infrastructure for training, maintenance of medical electronics equipment.

 - Establishing Centre of excellence in medical Electronics R&D.

 - Futuristic R&D project using new/next generation technologies, including neuro technology.

 - Development of assistive technologies and independent living aids.

-R&D in Medical Electronics & Health Informatics Division
+Medical Electronics & Health Informatics Division

 R&D in Electronics Group

 Phone: +91-11-24364810 (Office)